 And most of our Native Plants!

-Seeds, 60+ Varieties: Open-pollinated, locally-bred veggie and flower seeds from Seed Dreams in Port Townsend.
-We also have Buckwheat and Rye Vetch Cover Crop Seed from Finnriver Farm in Chimacum.
+Seeds: Open-pollinated, locally-bred veggie and flower seeds from Seed Dreams in Port Townsend are currently not stocked.
+We have Buckwheat and Rye Vetch Cover Crop Seed from Finnriver Farm in Chimacum.
 (For those of you looking for Oatsplanter Seeds, they have stopped packaging seeds for retail and are no longer growing as many varieties.
 You can still buy seeds directly from them by calling and going to their farm in Port Townsend.
 Email us for contact info)

 Soil Amendments: An extensive array of 31 organic-approved amendments and mixes specific to our area, everything from Azomite to Sulfur, offered in 2 sizes of small pre-packed plant-based biodegradable clamshells and in 25 and 50lb bags.
 Our "Chimacum Blend" is an all-purpose fertilizer mixed in house, perfect for our local soils.
 We carry 6 Down to Earth organic fertilizer blends (Acid Mix 4-3-6, All-purpose 4-6-2, Citrus Mix 6-3-3, Fruit Tree 6-2-4, Rose & Flower 4-8-4 and Vegan Mix 3-2-2.)
 3 Liquid fertilizer foliar sprays (Maxicrop liquid seaweed 0-0-1, Liquid fish & kelp fertilizer 2-4-1, and Worm Castings Concentrate in Quart and Gallon sizes.)
 We carry Nutri-Rich Granular Fertilizer 4-3-2 as well for vegetables, flowers, shrubs and lawns.